aloshon/NativeWeather/README.md

 If using native weather backend, in WeatherWrapper.js:
-    update API_URL from @env to "http://localhost:8081/weather"
+    Create a .env file and set API_URL from .env to "http://localhost:8081/weather"
-    Otherwise you do not have to change anything! :)

 # Getting Started with Native Weather App